Cardiff has been my home since I came here to study music at the age of 18. I married and had my family here and have a great affinity with Wales.

 I’m fascinated by the human form and love the way papier mache can be sculpted to create the contours of muscles and bones.
 It’s amazing how the tiniest adjustment can suggest a change of expression or pose and I’m constantly learning and striving for greater control of the medium.

-I show my work in exhibitions and galleries and have an online selling platform at artfinder.com I regularly receive commissions to create portrait sculptures which are always a challenge but I enjoy them because they encourage experimentation and invention.
+I show my work in exhibitions and galleries and I regularly receive commissions to create portrait sculptures which are always a challenge but I enjoy them because they encourage experimentation and invention.
 Commission subjects are varied: I’ve sculpted musicians, gardeners, ramblers, a scout master, an Oxbridge Don in full academic robes and even a football supporter wearing the West Ham strip!
 I try to capture the stance and mannerisms of my subjects and I like to include something personal such as a favourite book or a piece of jewellery.
 Each piece is unique, I would never want to make the same piece twice.

 Nowadays, I work as a full time sculptor and sculpt every day in my studio in the garden.
 Several times each year I run workshops introducing others to the wonder of paper mache.
 It is my passion and I can’t imagine life without it.

-Visit my gallery page to see a selection of my work and please contact me to discuss purchasing or commissioning a sculpture.
+Visit my gallery pages to see a selection of my work and please contact me to discuss purchasing or commissioning a sculpture.